Ashishyadav07/Java-Notes/OOPS/README.md

 ## this keyword

-this keyword is the reference variable that refers to the current object
+this keyword is the reference variable that refers to the current class object

 **6 Uses of this keyword**